CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Sensitive Data Apply (pilot phase): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.

-Once you upload encrypted sensitive data to CSC via Sensitive Data services, they are accessible from each service component, while the original files are always encrypted: during data storage or analysis. **Data encryption does not require technical expertise**.
-We integrated the encryption as an automated step in the SD Connect user interface, specifically for files less than 100 GB.
-All the data uploaded using SD Connect are by default encrypted with the Sensitive Data services public encryption key.
-However, you can choose different options to encrypt your data for analysis or sharing (see SD Connect user guide).

 ## Legal agreements